michaelwittig/node-shortstr/README.md

 ### create(from, to, fromMaxLength)

-* `from`: `String` of chars that are allowed to be shortened (optiomal length is something like 2, 4, 8, 16, 32, 64, ...)
+* `from`: `String` of chars that are allowed to be shortened (optimal length is something like 2, 4, 8, 16, 32, 64, ...)
-* `to`: `String` of chars used to shorten (to.length > from.length, optiomal length is something like 2, 4, 8, 16, 32, 64, ...)
+* `to`: `String` of chars used to shorten (to.length > from.length, optimal length is something like 2, 4, 8, 16, 32, 64, ...)
-* `fromMaxLength`: Maximum length `Number` of String that can be shortened (optiomal fromMaxLength is something like 2, 4, 8, 16, 32, 64, ...)
+* `fromMaxLength`: Maximum length `Number` of String that can be shortened (optimal fromMaxLength is something like 2, 4, 8, 16, 32, 64, ...)

 ## Contribution